master/tensorflow-riemopt/README.md

 ## Acknowledgment

- TensorFlow ManOpt was inspired by many similar projects:
+ TensorFlow RiemOpt was inspired by many similar projects:

  - [Manopt](https://www.manopt.org/), a matlab toolbox for optimization on manifolds
  - [Pymanopt](https://www.pymanopt.org/), a Python toolbox for optimization on manifolds